rko281/ReStoreForPharo/README.md

 ReStore is a framework enabling Pharo objects to be stored in and read from relational databases (SQLite, PostgreSQL etc.).
 ReStore aims to make relational persistency as simple as possible, creating and maintaining the database structure itself and providing access to stored objects via familiar Smalltalk messages.

 # Getting Started
 :warning: This branch is for Pharo 11 or earlier.
-Use the master branch for Pharo 12 or newer.
+Use the [default](https://github.com/rko281/ReStoreForPharo) branch for Pharo 12 or newer.

 To load ReStore into your Pharo image, evaluate: